Chapter Eighteen

 sudo ausearch -k passwd_changes

 The first line sets a watch on /etc/passwd for writes and attribute changes, tagged with the key passwd_changes.
 The second queries for events matching that key.
-For high-security environments — financial, healthcare, government — the audit framework is how you demonstrate compliance with logging requirements.
+For high-security environments such as financial, healthcare, and government, the audit framework is how you demonstrate compliance with logging requirements.

 Common Attacks and Defences